T-34: Angolan Civil War (1975–1988)

 One of the last modern conflicts which saw the extensive combat deployment of the T-34-85 was the Angolan Civil War.
 In 1975, the Soviet Union shipped eighty T-34-85s to Angola as part of its support for the ongoing Cuban military intervention there.
 Cuban crewmen instructed FAPLA personnel in their operation; other FAPLA drivers and gunners accompanied Cuban crews in an apprentice role.

 FAPLA began deploying T-34-85s against the UNITA and FNLA forces on 9 June 1975.
 The appearance of FAPLA and Cuban tanks prompted South Africa to reinforce UNITA with a single squadron of Eland-90 armoured cars.

 Other regions and countries

 Balkans

 A Bosnian Serb Army T-34-85, with rubber matting added in an attempt to hide its thermal signature, near Doboj in early 1996.

 In early 1991, the Yugoslav People's Army possessed 250 T-34-85s, none of which were in active service.
 During the breakup of Yugoslavia, the T-34-85s were inherited by the national armies of Croatia, Bosnia-Herzegovina, and Serbia and Montenegro and continued to see action during the Yugoslav Wars.
 Some were also acquired from Yugoslav reserve stocks by Serbian separatist armies, namely the Army of the Republic of Serb Krajina (SVK) and the Army of Republika Srpska (VRS).
 Most of these tanks were in poor condition at the beginning of the conflict and some were soon rendered unserviceable, likely through inadequate maintenance and lack of spares.

-On 3 May 1995, a VRS T-34-85 attacked an UNPROFOR outpost defended by the 21st Regiment of the Royal Engineers in Maglaj, Bosnia, injuring six British peacekeepers, with at least one of them sustaining a permanent disability.
+On 3 May 1995, a Bosnian Serb VRS T-34-85 attacked an UNPROFOR barracks occupied by the 21st Regiment of the Royal Engineers in Maglaj, Bosnia, injuring six British peacekeepers, with at least one of them sustaining a permanent disability.
 A number of T-34s being stored by the VRS at a base in Zvornik were temporarily confiscated by UNPROFOR as part of a local disarmament programme the following year.